 Career Services Center Faculty & Staff Career Innovation Grant

 The Career Services Center Faculty & Staff Career Innovation Grant (FSCIG) provides funding for UD faculty and staff to create professional and career development activities for their students.
 Funding is provided to offset costs associated with infusing career-related materials and/or experiences into existing or new class curricula and/or departmental, program or school-based initiatives.

 There are a number of funding opportunities available to Researchers at the University of Delaware.
 Funding opportunities for sponsored research are available to UD-eligible principal investigators from a variety of federal and state agencies and private foundations.

 Community Engagement Initiative

 The Community Engagement Initiative is dedicated to facilitating scholarly engagement that crosses the missions of teaching, research/creative activities, and service.

 Find out more at the Small Grant Opportunities for Faculty web page.

 The University of Delaware Library provides access to several funding databases and offers workshops and individual consultations to faculty seeking grants.
 The Library is a partner of Candid’s Funding Information Network, which has more than 400 locations throughout the world.
 Candid also provides a great page on proposal development and writing that includes online tutorials and webinars, sample documents, frequently asked questions, and more.
 For more information visit UD’s libguide for grants or contact Reference & Instructional Services Librarian Alison Wessel.

 Have questions about this page?

-For your convenience we have brought together all of the known on-campus funding resources available to UD faculty.
-Please contact the individual unit for any questions about the funding opportunities listed.
 If you have a funding resource that you would like listed on this page, please contact us via email at email@example.com.